Benndot/Arcade-Shooter/readme.md

 ## Current State

 Core gameplay has been implemented, but the game loops has not been completed.

-While the game can work in multiple sizes/resolutions, more solutions must be implemented before it will be able to swap between sizes on the fly.
+The player can move and shoot, and the enemies will be generated, will move and can be hit by the player's projectile's.
+However, there is currently no way to lose, and no trigger for victory.

+The game works in multiple resolutions and can be swapped between resolutions during gameplay.
+Although there are currently still some issues with scaling, normal gameplay in typical aspect ratios does work fine.

 ## todo

-make entity speed scale at different resolutions

 move player object from stage to game or elsewhere